Bolgrum/YahtzeeGame/README.md

-# YahtzeeGame
-This repository is for Anthony, Spencer, and Trevin to make their Yahtzee game for Software Engineering.

 ## INITIAL PULL FROM GITHUB ON BRANCH PYTHON
 Make sure that you have in your settings.json file the following code.
 ```